erasmus-without-paper/ewp-specs-architecture/README.md

 ### SSL Certificates

+There are two types of certificates which all implementers must be aware of:

+ * **Server certificates** are used by the Host when it **responds** to API requests.

+ * **Client certificates** are used to **issue requests** within the EWP Network.

+Implementers MAY use the same certificate for both purposes, but it is NOT REQUIRED.

+### Server certificates

+These are just "regular" SSL certificates, bound to a domain.

+All our APIs MUST be served via the HTTPS protocol and protected by a certificate bound to the proper domain.
+This allows the clients to verify that the responses come from the proper source.

+### Client certificates

-Each EWP Host declares a list of X.509 Certificates which it will use for communication with other hosts (it does so be including them in its Manifest file).
-The list MUST contain at least one certificate (and often will contain just one), but it MAY contain an unlimited number of them.
+Each EWP Host declares a list certificates it will use for making requests to other hosts.
+It does so by including acceptable domain names and/or specific X.509 certificates in its Manifest file (review the Manifest's XSD file for details).
+This list will often contain just one or two domain entries, but it MAY also contain an unlimited number **self-signed** certificates.

+This setup has some advantages:

+ * During development stages, it allows developers to generate their own certificates and install them in their browsers for debugging purposes.

+ * In production environments, it facilitates the usage of EWP Network, its Registry and Manifest files in **other** projects (unrelated to EWP).
+Such projects will most probably serve their APIs (and clients) on other domains.
+   (It also allows EWP APIs to be hosted across multiple servers.)

-The list of all certificates in use can be acquired from the EWP Registry.
+The list of allowed domains and certificates in use can be acquired from the EWP Registry.

 ### Should I verify *all* requests?

-No.
+No. Just some.

-EWP Hosts MAY use the certificates provided by the Registry to verify if the request came from within the EWP Network, but *in some cases* they SHOULD NOT deny access to requests from *outside* the network.

 Every API defines its own security requirements.
-In most cases it *will* be REQUIRED for the EWP Host to verify its requester, but in some other cases (e.g. the Discovery Manifest API) it will be the opposite - some requests MUST be allowed to be performed by **anonymous** requesters.
+In most cases it *will* be REQUIRED for the EWP Host to verify its requester, but in some other cases (e.g. the Discovery Manifest API) it will be the opposite - some requests MUST be allowed to be performed by **anonymous** requesters (with no client certificate).

+When verifying client certificates, you MUST match them against all the domains and certificates published in the EWP Registry (review the Registry's XSD for details).

 ### Should I verify *all* responses?

+Yes.

-Yes - it is RECOMMENDED for all EWP Clients to verify that the response comes from a trusted source.
+It is RECOMMENDED for all EWP Clients to verify the SSL server certificates when retrieving responses from other EWP Hosts.
+Use the "regular" SSL verification - you do not need to compare certificates with the lists provided by the Registry as EWP Servers do - you simply need to check if the server's certificate was signed by a trusted CA.

-### Popular Security Policies
+### Example Security Policies

-Hereby we define some basic terms which describe some common security policies used within the API specifications.

-These policies should be sufficient for most of the APIs.
-You will need to consult the documentation of a specific API in order to determine which security policy is required in which case.
+Every API specifies its own security policy.
+Here are some examples of common policies.

- * **Anonymous->Host**: The request can be made by anyone, e.g. via a web browser.
-The client (requester) does not need to use any SSL certificate.
+ * **Anonymous access**: The request can be made by anyone.
+The client does not need to use any SSL certificate.

- * **Network->Host**: Access from within the EWP Network.
-Client certificate is required.
-The server needs to verify if the client request was signed by ANY of the certificates listed in the EWP Registry (all EWP Hosts can access this resource).
+ * **Access to anyone from within the EWP Network**: Client certificate is required.
+The server needs to verify if the client's request was signed by *any* of the certificates *or* domains listed in the EWP Registry.

- * **Host->Host**: Access to a specific EWP Host.
-Requests MUST be signed by a certificate of a single, specific EWP Host.
+ * **Access to a single EWP Host which covers a specific HEI**: Requests MUST be signed by a certificate of a single, specific EWP Host.
 Other EWP Hosts MUST NOT be able to access the resource.
+(This will probably be the most common policy across EWP APIs, as the project focuses on exchanging data between HEIs.)

 <a name='backward-compatibility-rules'></a>